DajanaS/svs-talent/README.md

 ### SpringWaterHeater
 Modify the WaterHeater application to use the Spring framework.
 Control whether the WaterHeater uses the standard or the efficient thermoregulator using a Spring profile.

+### Library
+Create a Library application that allows a library administrator to:

+- Register books
+- List generated books
+- Member registration
+- Member listing
+- Book lending

+The following information is kept for each book:

+- The international Standard Book Number (ISBN)
+- Title

+When listing members, display information about books lent to that user.
+Likewise, when listing books, display information about the member the book has been lent to if any.